YuriiLohvynenko/live-chat-app-react/README.md

 - Enter a chat room and start sending messages in real-time.
 - The messages will appear instantly across all users in the same room.

+### Contributing
+Contributions are welcome!
+Please follow the contribution guidelines.
+   1. Fork the repository.
+   2. Create a new branch (git checkout -b feature/your-feature).
+   3. Commit your changes (git commit -am 'Add feature').
+   4. Push to the branch (git push origin feature/your-feature).
+   5. Create a new pull request.

+## License
+This project is open-source and licensed under the MIT License.

 ### Folder Structure
    ```bash
    ├── Frontend/app              # Frontend React code